geode-sdk/docs/getting-started/ide-setup.md

 1. Build type is set to Release or RelWithDebInfo, it **cannot** be Debug
 2. Toolchain is set to *Visual Studio*
-3. Generator is set to *Visual Studio 17 2022*
+3. Generator is set to *Visual Studio 17 2022* or newer
 4. Build directory is set to *build*
 5. CMake options contains `-A win32`